-The Police Program Concentration is a “4 + 1” program where in five fulltime years total you can obtain your Bachelor’s degree (BSCJ), your MPTC certification as a municipal police officer in Massachusetts, and your master’s degree (MSCJ).
+The Police Program is a one-of-a-kind model where, in 5 years total, you will obtain your bachelor's degree in Criminal Justice (BSCJ), your MPTC certification to become a full-time Massachusetts municipal police officer and your master's degree in Criminal Justice (MSCJ).

 - Earn a Bachelor of Science in Criminal Justice (BSCJ)